3 Sources

 .Related Stories

-.Eufy's campaign reflects the ongoing tension between user privacy and the tech industry's insatiable appetite for data to drive innovation.
-While financial incentives can encourage participation, they also raise critical questions about the long-term implications of sharing personal video content and the potential for misuse
+.Eufy's approach to data collection highlights the ongoing tension between user privacy and the tech industry's demand for data to drive innovation.
+While financial incentives can encourage participation, they also raise important questions about consent and the long-term implications of sharing personal video content

 Summarized by